GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 A real-world metaphor for this would be a [simultaneous interpreter](https://en.wikipedia.org/wiki/Simultaneous_interpretation) who on-the-fly translates from one language to another.
-In a manner specific to the transform stream in question, writes to the writable side result in new data being made available for reading from the readable side.
+In a manner specific to the transform stream, writing to the writable side results in new data being made available for reading from the readable side.
 Concretely, any object with a `writable` property and a `readable` property can serve as a transform stream.
-However, the standard `TransformStream` class makes it much easier to create such a pair that is properly entangled.
+However, the standard `TransformStream` class makes it easier to create such a pair that is properly entangled.

 ### Pipe chains